Chalk It Up to Sacramento

 The Chalk It Up Festival promotes community pride, civic participation, and social connection.
 Even with the rising cost of insurance, park rental, security, and rental equipment, keeping this festival free for the community remains a core value of the Chalk It Up board of directors.

 Our Chalk It Up Grant Program offers grants to schools and organizations needing funding for youth arts education programs.
 We fund mostly Title 1 schools on a biannual grant application cycle to coordinate funding with the Spring and Fall school semesters.
 Art departments in schools are typically underfunded.
 Chalk It Up Grants are often used to help an under-served school take a field trip and to purchase much-needed art supplies, allowing teachers and students to explore new mediums.
-With the help of community giving, we've given over $75,000 in grants to local schools and programs over the last 10 years.
-CLICK HERE to see some of the projects we've funded in support of the next generation of artists.
+With the help of community giving, we've sprinkled over $80,000 in grants to local schools and programs over the last decade to support the next generation of artists.
+CLICK HERE to see some of the projects we've funded.

 At the annual High School Self-Portrait Show, High School art teachers submit their top student works to hang in a gallery show with their peers.
 Athletes have games, musicians have concerts, but student visual artists don't often get the opportunity to participate in events with the other local student artists.
 We sponsor a gallery exhibit for a month and host a 2nd Saturday Artists' and Art Teachers' Reception open to the public.
 Local artists and the Chalk It Up Board members adjudicate the show and awards and metals are presented at the reception.
 NEW FOR 2024: Cash prizes for the award-winning student artists and grants for their teachers to purchase classroom art supplies.
 A total of $6,000 was awarded in 2024, half to the student artists and half to the teachers to support their work!